graphql/graphql-scalars/README.md

 ### Review process for new specifications

-Because this repository is separate from the main GraphQL spec, and because several specifications may exist concurrently under different names/authors, the review process for new specification under `contributed/` is very light.
+Because this repository is separate from the main GraphQL spec, and because several specifications may exist concurrently under different names/authors, the review process for new specifications under `contributed/` is very light.

 Anyone may review pull requests.
 Feedback may or may not be incorporated at the discretion of the original author.
 When they consider the pull request has reached a satisfactory state, but not before a 2 weeks review window, the author may ask a TSC member to merge the pull request.
 The TSC will then merge the pull request without further discussion.